maksuturva/woocommerce_payment_module/readme.md

 [https://www.sveapayments.fi](https://www.sveapayments.fi/)

 ## Changelog

+### 2.1.6
+* Fixed some bugs seen on the logfile and meta box is not rendered when payment method is not yet selected.

 ### 2.1.5
 * Added support for the special delivery and billing information for Svea Payments Estonia partners